Jang Keun-suk: 2005–2008: Beginnings

 In 2005, Jang played the president's son in the SBS drama Lovers in Prague.
 In 2006, Jang debuted on the big screen in the Japanese horror film One Missed Call: Final where he played the role of a deaf boy.
 He next played the first love of famous gisaeng Hwang Jini (played by Ha Ji-won) in the period drama Hwang Jini.
 In 2007, Jang was cast in the rock music-themed film The Happy Life, directed by Lee Joon-ik.
 Jang then co-hosted SBS's weekly live music show Inkigayo from February 25 to October 7, 2007.

 In 2008, Jang would go on to act in two more music-inspired projects with the film Do Re Mi Fa So La Ti Do, and the MBC drama Beethoven Virus opposite Kim Myung-min, in which he played a trumpet player in an orchestra.
 He also starred in the KBS drama, Hong Gil-dong as the fictional brother of King Gwanghae who vies for Joseon's throne.
 Afterwards, he starred opposite Moon Mason in the movie Baby and I.

 2009–2013: Overseas popularity

-Jang gained more recognition after starring in You're Beautiful (2009), playing the leader of fictional K-pop band A.N.Jell, who falls in love with a fellow band member who is a girl pretending to be her twin brother (played by Park Shin-hye).
+Jang gained more recognition after starring in You're Beautiful (2009), playing the leader of fictional K-pop band A.N.J.E.L, who falls in love with a fellow band member who is a girl pretending to be her twin brother (played by Park Shin-hye).
 The series gained a cult following, and earned high ratings in Japan.